 - Events: The Events view provides a list of events with a focus on raw data.
 You can browse a simple list of events, a detailed list, and a log list.
-You can search for events, open a selected event in the Event Analysis view, view a reconstruction of the event, conduct event analysis, and configure Events view preferences.
+You can search for events, open a selected event in the Event Analysis view, view a reconstruction of the event, look up additional context from the Context Hub service, and configure Events view preferences.

 - Event Analysis: The Event Analysis view provides a list of events with focus on metadata and raw data.
-You can view a reconstruction that offers helpful cues to identify points of interest in a reconstruction, jump to the Hosts view, pivot to standalone Endpoint, look up data in Live, and do external lookups.
+You can view a reconstruction that offers helpful cues to identify points of interest in a reconstruction, jump to the Hosts view, pivot to standalone Endpoint, look up additional context from the Context Hub service (Version 11.2 and later), look up data in Live, and do external lookups.

 - Hosts view: (Version 11.1 and later) The Hosts view lists all hosts with a NetWitness Endpoint Insights Agent running.
 For every host, you can view processes, drivers, DLLs, files (executables), services, and autoruns that are running, and information related to logged-in users.
 From the Hosts view, you can go to the Navigate and Event Analysis views.

-- Files view: (Version 11.1 and later) The Files view lists all unique files found in your deployment and their associated properties.
+- Files view: (Version 11.1 and later) If you have a NetWitness Endpoint Insights Agent running on a host, the Files view lists all unique files found in your deployment and their associated properties.
 For each file, you can view details such as file size, entropy, format, company name, signature, and checksum.
 From the Files view, you can go to the Navigate and Event Analysis views.